06 Safeguarding children, young people and vulnerable adults policy

 Visitors with legitimate business - generally a visitor will have made a prior

-- On arrival, they are asked to verify their identity and confirm who they are visiting.
+appointment.
+On arrival, any visitor to Woodlands Preschool are asked to verify their identity and confirm who they are visiting.

 - Staff will ask them to sign in and explain the procedures for the use of mobile phones and emergency evacuation.